Algo Trading API for MT4 & MT5

 async def stream_prices():

-"""Connect to FxSocket WebSocket with automatic reconnection."""
+"""Connect to the FxSocket WebSocket with automatic reconnection."""

 reconnect_delay = 1